sh-tney/hillmanLab-utilities/docs/squeak-train.md

 **img5**

-We're going with ```High Recall``` here (which is why I added the "_Recall_" suffix to the folder name), because we want the most generalisable sample we can get.
+We're going with ```High Recall``` here (which is why I added the "_Recall" suffix to the folder name), because we want the most generalisable sample we can get.
 This means we want to be as sure as possible that our sample includes even the most faint looking USVs.

 ### Why use High Recall?